influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 - Fixed UI bug that prevented checks created with the query builder from updating.
 - Fixed a bug that prevented dashboard cell queries from working properly when creating group queries using the query builder.

+### UI Improvements
+- Swap `billingURL` with `checkoutURL`.
+- Move Cloud navigation to top of page instead of within left side navigation.
+- Adjust aggregate window periods to use duration input with validation.

 ---